 In order to be admitted to the Superintendent program, an application must have (or will have upon completion of the program) five years of educational experience (three of which have been as a building principal or other PK-12 district wide or AEA administrative experience).
 In addition, applicants must at least be serving in their first year as an administrator.

-Applications are currently being accepted for a Spring 2022 cohort.
-Apply by November 12, 2021 for full consideration.
+Applications are still being accepted for the Spring 2022 cohort.
+Apply as soon as possible!

 Courses in this program are offered Thursday nights during the fall and spring semesters via interactive video conferencing.
 The first spring and both summer sessions include an engaging, short on-campus experience.
 Courses are supported online using eLearning, a Blackboard learning management system requiring Internet access and a web browser.
 While most students encounter very few technical difficulties, our team of support specialists is available to assist you as needed.
 For your convenience, you will have electronic access to the UNI Rod Library.